 Treachery Cover Up: Admiral Graham's plan to seal the Book of Darkness away with Hayate is largely overlooked outside of the upper echelons of the TSAB, and he merely resigns, only being officially accused of breaking into Bureau systems and interfering with the investigation.

 Up to Eleven: Cartridges + higher budget for movie = bigger battles and bigger explosions.
-Also the Protection Program actually fights back this time, which was probably the one change from the TV version nobody complained about.
+Also the Automatic Defense Program actually fights back this time, which was probably the one change from the TV version nobody complained about.

 alternative title(s): Nanoha As; Magical Girl Lyrical Nanoha The Movie Second As; Nanoha The Movie Second; Magical Girl Lyrical Nanoha As; Mahou Shoujo Lyrical Nanoha As; Magical Girl Lyrical Nanoha The Movie2nd As; Magical Girl Lyrical Nanoha The Movie2nd As